ArisenIO/aexchange/README.md

 ## TODO

 - Wallet
-- Clear cache as soon as logout scatter
+- Clear cache as soon as logout ArkID
 - Cancel Result( Unexpected Result like already partial dealt, all dealt or cancelled)

 ## License

-everyeos is licensed under the MIT License, also included in our repository in the LICENSE file.
+aExchange is licensed under the MIT License, also included in our repository in the LICENSE file.